mfarukkoc/tesodev-case-study/README.md

 ### Search

-- User can search a word in main page, first 3 matching display in the popup under search box.
+- User can search a word in main page, first 3 matching items will be displayed in the popup under search box.

 - If there are matching results more than 3, `Show more` option is displayed, when clicked user is redirected to listing page to see all the results.